aleh/ustream/README.md

 ## uhttp

-Here is an example of a download function (part of `uhttp.request`) that writes an HTTP response directly into a file using without using much memory:
+Here is an example of a download function (part of `uhttp.request`) that writes an HTTP response directly into a file without using much memory:

     local download = function(self, host, path, port, filename, completed)